Banking Principles to Eliminate Debt and Create Wealth

 Remember, banks make money by lending the money in your checking and savings accounts to other borrowers.
 Conversely, they make money by lending the money from other people’s checking and savings accounts to you.
 In other words, they make money by lending your own money back to you with interest.

-Keep this game in mind as we go through important banking principles that can turn the tide and have your money working for you.
+Keep this game in mind as we go through important banking principles that can eliminate debt and create wealth to turn the tide and have your money working for you.

 Principle 1 = Open-End Loans